astronomer/airflow-provider-great-expectations/README.md

 ## Installation

-Pre-requisites: An environment running `great_expectations` and `apache-airflow`, of course.
+Pre-requisites: An environment running `great-expectations` and `apache-airflow`- these are requirements of this package that will be installed as dependencies.

 ```
 pip install airflow-provider-great-expectations